 Steps to Getting Your Ohio License

 If you’re looking to get your Ohio drivers license, we’re here to help.
-Welcome to our step by step guide to get you off of your couch and out onto the road.
+Welcome to our step-by-step guide to get you off of your couch and out onto the road.
 We know you have a lot of questions, so let’s get going.

 Terms (and abbreviations) you should know: